Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Geographical Insights: The leading countries and India's average content releases provide insights into regional content distribution.
 - **Content Categorization: Organizing content by specific keywords provides insights into the types of content available on Netflix.

-## Conclusion

-This analysis offers valuable insights into Netflix's content, helping to guide strategic decisions and content planning.

 **SQL Skills Used:**